New Business License Requests

 To get a building permit in Cleveland you must first present your building plans to the Cleveland Town Planning and Zoning Commission for approval.
-The commission meets at 130 W. Main in Cleveland on the first Wednesday of every month.
+The commission meets at 130 W. Main in Cleveland on the first Wednesday of every month at 7 pm.
 You must call the town office at 435-653-2310 24 hours in advance to be placed on the agenda.

 If the commission determines that all zoning requirements are met, the commission will approve the zoning clearance which will be signed by a member of the commission.
 The commission will make a copy of the approved zoning clearance.
 The applicant will then take the approved zoning clearance to the county courthouse (435-381-3555) where they will obtain the building permit and pay the applicable fees to the county.
 There are no fees owed to Cleveland Town for the zoning clearance.

 Not all projects requiring a building permit require Cleveland Town planning and zoning approval.
 Please see list below.
 The asterisk marks items that require planning and zoning approval.
 If you are unsure of your projects approval requirements, please call the town office.